asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 <img class='img-responsive' src='/img/gateway-clipper-fleet-night.jpg' height='50%' width='50%' />

-The conference was really well done, hats off to
+Hats off to
 [Rob Lingle](https://twitter.com/lingle_r412) and [James Gifford](https://twitter.com/scrummando)
-for all their hard work organizing it.
-There is an incredible amount of work and preparation required to plan and organize a conference.
+for all their hard work organizing the conference.
+There is an incredible amount of work and preparation required to organize such an event.
 There were some very unique aspects to the conference, starting with the location.
-The conference was held on a series of docked riverboats, the [Gateway Clipper Fleet](https://www.gatewayclipper.com/).
+It was held on a series of docked riverboats, the [Gateway Clipper Fleet](https://www.gatewayclipper.com/).
 During the first evening's networking & cocktail reception one of the riverboats set sail on the Three Rivers.
+Another unique aspect of the conference was a real-time retrospective (thanks to [ScatterSpoke](http://www.scatterspoke.com)).

 <img class='img-responsive' src='/img/gateway-clipper-entrance.jpg' height='50%' width='50%' />

-Another unique aspect of the conference was a real-time retrospective during the conference (thanks to [ScatterSpoke](http://www.scatterspoke.com)).
-I met more wonderful people and got more value out of this conference than many of the conferences I have attended.
+I met more wonderful people and got more value out of this conference than many I have attended in the past.
 Each talk I attended was fantastic, another unique experience for me at a tech. conference.
-I'm already looking forward to next year's conference.
+I'm already looking forward to next year.
+I highly recommend this conference to software professionals working in agile environments.